Pogo (TV channel): 2022–present

-In 2022, Pogo resumed airing international shows such as Grizzy and the Lemmings, Mr. Bean: The Animated Series and Yo-kai Watch.
+In 2022, Pogo resumed airing international shows such as Grizzy & the Lemmings, Mr. Bean: The Animated Series and Yo-kai Watch.

 On 22 August 2022, Ekans – Snakes Awake, an original animated series of Cartoon Network (India) was shifted on Pogo TV.

-On 4 September 2022 the channel premiered its special episode titled Ekans: Origin Story.
+On 4 September 2022, the channel premiered its special episode titled Ekans: Origin Story.
 The channel also launched an original movie of that series titled Ekans: The Mystery Of Three Gems on 9 October 2022, at 12:30 PM IST.
 The theatrical film of that series titled Ekans – Hero Ek Villain Anek was launched on the channel on 16 October 2022.

 On 3 December 2022, Pogo launched Dennis the Menace and Gnasher.

 Following the Warner Bros.
 Discovery India merger in mid-July 2022 (which made competitor Discovery Kids a sister network to both Pogo and Cartoon Network), on 24 December 2022, Little Singham was moved from Discovery Kids to Pogo.

 On 1 March 2023, the channel launched a mini-series New Big Picture featuring Chhota Bheem.

-In April 2023, the channel celebrated 15th anniversary of Chhota Bheem with back-to-back episodes and movies.
+In April 2023, the channel celebrated the 15th anniversary of Chhota Bheem with back-to-back episodes and movies.

-On 15 August 2023, the channel celebrated 6th birthday of Little Singham and premiered Baby Little Singham on the same day.
+On 15 August 2023, the channel celebrated the 6th anniversary of Little Singham and premiered Baby Little Singham on the same day.

-On 21 October 2023, the channel along with its sister channel Cartoon Network premiered first ever localized version of Tom and Jerry animated by two animation Studios based in India and Singapore.
+On 21 October 2023, the channel, along with its sister channel Cartoon Network, premiered the first-ever localised version of Tom and Jerry, animated by two animation studios based in India and Singapore.